allisonbardy/liri-node-app/README.md

 Command line node app in which user sends requests using the axios package to the Bands in Town, Spotify and OMDB APIs and retrieves the data.

+##Installation
+Enter "npm install" in command line to download packages

 ## Commands to Run

 node liri.js spotify-this-song "input track name" <br /><br />